 Do Not Be Afraid_Photo by Neil Wissink

-This month, I look forward to performing collaborative project Table of Contents in Bristol.
-After presenting it at the ICA (London) and Tramway (Glasgow) earlier this year, we will be at Arnolfini from April 23-27.
+Further ahead, I also look forward to taking collaborative project Table of Contents to the Lenbachhaus Museum in Munich, Germany, after its earlier performances at the ICA (London), Tramway (Glasgow) and Arnolfini (Bristol).
 Table of Contents is a live performance and installation co-created by Siobhan Davies, Andrea Buckley, Helka Kaski, Rachel Krische, Charlie Morrissey and myself, each using our own history as choreographers and performers to question how dance is archived and how different art forms build on their own history.

 Following its first performances at Tate Britain in November 2013, I also recently performed my Deborah Hay solo adaptation "Dynamic" at De Montfort University in Leicester.
 Along with 19 other dance artists from around the world, I commissioned Deborah Hay to create this solo choreographic score in September 2012 and worked with her for ten days.
 I then began a practice of performing the score daily for a minimum of nine months, in a gradual process of developing my own adaptation of it.

-I also recently created a new commission for young students at The Place based on my discussion project Dance So You Think You Can, first presented at Nottdance Festival 2013, inviting people to join in conversations about what dance is and about the relationship between dancing and thinking.
+Last but not least, I invite you to visit the online homes of my ongoing discussion project Dance So You Think You Can, first presented at Nottdance Festival 2013, inviting people to join in conversations about what dance is and about the relationship between dancing and thinking.

 With warm wishes,